Need Help?

 x

-Rabbits should also be spayed or neutered.
-Rabbits reproduce quickly — breed like rabbits — and often are brought to shelters where they may be euthanized.
+Rabbits should be spayed or neutered.
+They reproduce quickly — breed like rabbits — and often are brought to shelters where they might be euthanized.
 Like dogs and cats, rabbits gain health and behavior benefits from being spayed or neutered.

 The Center for Avian and Exotic Medicine